Vyral/scott-hoffman/_posts/2021-02-16-what-5-things-can-help-or-hurt-your-credit-the-most.md

 date: 2021-02-16 17:56:35
 tags:
   - Real Estate
-excerpt: Here’s what makes up your credit score and how they can hurt or help you.
+excerpt: Here’s what makes up your credit score and how it can either hurt or help you.
 enclosure:
-pullquote: Missing or late payments will have an adverse effect on your score.
+pullquote: Missing or late payments will harm your score.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true